CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 The recommended architecture for adding Innovation to a v7.2 Dual Site, Dual Server system requires 8 servers in total; the 4 existing servers, plus 4 new servers:

 * 2x Existing Application Servers for v7.2, one of these will also act as the Web Application Server for Innovation.
-For Innovation, the existing Gateway will be upgraded
+For Innovation, the existing Gateway will be upgraded and a new Debug Node will be added
 * 2x Existing Database Servers, used for v7.2 and Gateway databases
 * 1x New Load Balancer Server for Innovation
 * 3x New Application Servers for Innovation